 - Round trip transport of one duffel per person by mule between the South Rim and Phantom Ranch

-- Overnight at Phantom Ranch in a dorm room (bunk beds, air cooled, shower, sink and toilet facilities)
+- Overnight at Phantom Ranch in a dorm room or hiker cabin (bunk beds, air cooled, shower, sink and toilet facilities)

 - Two nights lodging at the South Rim (based on double occupancy)

 - Grand Canyon National Park entrance fee

 - Pre- and post-trip accommodations and meals

 - Items of a personal nature (an equipment list provided below)

 - Insurance of any kind, including a travel protection plan